 Walking the talk

-Since sustainability is such a crucial part of Vattenfall’s business approach and strategy, Benjamin’s team began to identify areas where they could incorporate the same thinking within the ISS organization.
+Since sustainability is such a crucial part of Vattenfall’s business approach and strategy, Benjamin’s team began to identify areas where they could incorporate the same thinking within the ISS organisation.

 Powered by Vattenfall